EXPLAINER: 12 Ways the PRO Act Will Hurt American Workers

 Get a breakdown of all the labor provisions included in the Help End Abusive Living Situations (HEALS) Act that will provide help for local businesses and independent contractors.

-Secure and Safe Elections for (SAFE) Workers Act
+Secure and Fair Elections for (SAFE) Workers Act

 The SAFE Workers Act requires the National Labor Relations Board (NLRB) to conduct union organizing elections via electronic voting during a federally-declared pandemic.